Cervix Position: How To Measure Your Cervix

 If you can feel your cervix and your finger only goes in at your 1st knuckle or where you finger bends at the top, then you have a Low Cervix!

 If you can feel your cervix and your finger goes in further to reach the 2nd knuckle or about halfway of your fingers, then you have a Medium Cervix!

 If you can barely reach your cervix and most of your finger is inside your vagina, then you have a High Cervix!

-Of course, everyone’s hands, fingers, and knuckles may differ in length and size, so take this ‘rule’ with a grain of salt.
-If you want to be more precise, you can use your finger to determine where your cervix sits, and use a measuring tape to properly see the length of your vaginal canal.
+Of course, everyone’s hands, fingers, and knuckles may differ in length and size.
+So take this ‘rule’ with a grain of salt.
+If you want to be more precise, you can use your finger to determine where your cervix sits.
+Then use a measuring tape to properly see the length of your vaginal canal.

 Why Is This Important When Choosing a Menstrual Cup?

 Menstrual cups are an initial monetary investment (which will give you a great return in the future!), so you should consider your cervical position before you choose your correct cup.
 If a cup is too long, then it may be uncomfortable or painful.
 The base or stem of the cup might also be sticking out.
 If the cup is too short for your higher cervix, then it may make removal of the cup very difficult.

 Now that you know how to determine your cervix position, you can compare different menstrual cups to figure out whether it will ‘fit’ or not.
 Remember to also look at the length of the actual cup, not just the overall length, as many stems are designed so that the user may trim or cut it down or completely off.